Youth organization 'ringing the alarm bell' about dire need for affordable housing | CBC News

 Solving youth homelessness doesn't require "magic," Kennelly said.
 "It's really, really about building affordable housing."

-The Youth Services Bureau's director of community services, Darren Graham, is also calling for affordable housing geared to 30 per cent of income.
+The Youth Services Bureau of Ottawa's director of community services is also calling for affordable housing geared to 30 per cent of income.

-On any given day, some 30 young people will turn up at the bureau looking for cheaper accommodation that simply isn't available, Graham said.
+On any given day, some 30 young people will turn up at the bureau looking for cheaper accommodation that simply isn't available, said Darren Graham.

 The cold weather and snow has caused many homeless to abandon tents and scattered encampments around the city.